Skip to Content

 You can also use the vegetables as a filling for sandwiches, pitas, or Mediterranean protein bowls.

 • Refrigerate: Store the leftover Jerusalem salad in an airtight container for 3-4 days.
-However, the vegetables will lose their crispness after 1-2 days.
+The vegetables will lose their crispness after 1-2 days.

 Frequently Asked Questions